Home

 Stock Option Valuation (options pricing) is a complex topic and probably one of the toughest concepts you will encounter as you learn about options trading.

-Stock options are very different from shares of stock.
-They have very specific and unique characteristics.
+Because stock options are very different from shares of stock.

 It is these characteristics that are going to determine if we are able to make a profit from the purchase of the option.